seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Why, this bond is forfeit;
 And lawfully by this the Jew may claim
 A pound of flesh, to be by him cut off
-Nearest the merchant’s heart.
+Nearest the merchant's heart.
 Be merciful:
 Take thrice thy money; bid me tear the bond.

 **SHYLOCK**